Machine learning spotlight: Industry 4.0 and predictive maintenance

 Industry 4.0 is characterized by applying cloud and cognitive computing to current automated and computerized industrial systems resulting in the ability to create smart factories that monitor physical processes, identify issues or optimizations, and perform iterative refinement or proactive maintenance and updates.
 A recent study was released by Emory University and Presenso called The Future of IIoT Predictive Maintenance.

-The study is focused on predictive maintenance current state, implemention, resulting impact, and future needs identified within smart factories.
-Over 100 Operations & Maintenance professionals across Europe, North America, and Asia Pacific participated.
+The study is focused on predictive maintenance current state, implementation, resulting impact, and future needs identified within smart factories.
+Over 100 operations and maintenance professionals across Europe, North America, and Asia Pacific participated.
 The results showed that while there was good satisfaction with existing predictive maintenance environments, the modeling and machine learning aspects are lagging behind where spreadsheet based statistical modeling has not been replaced by more advanced capabilities.

 One of the biggest issues raised by the study is the skill shortage of Big Data scientists and lack of understanding of machine learning technology and techniques.
 I interviewed Eitan Vesely, CEO of Presenso to discuss Industry 4.0, the Smart Factory, and how companies like Presenso can fill the knowledge gap with Machine Learning for Industry 4.0.

 How did Presenso get started?

 VESELY: We first thought of the idea when I was systems support engineer at Applied Materials in 2013.
 My job was to troubleshoot equipment after breakdown had already occurred and I was required to sort through masses of data to identify the root cause of the failure.
 At the same time, Deddy Lavid, the co-ounder and CTO of Presenso, was looking for a research topic for his master’s thesis in machine learning.
 Only a year or so later, while Deddy was working on an energy consumption prediction algorithms, we jointly decided to found the company.